Home

 Bio

 My doctorate is from Rutgers University.
 My doctoral research received Rutgers University's highest student prize, the Distinguished Scholarly Achievement Award.
-I later received the UK's Royal Institute of Philosophy's Essay Prize and Canada's Killam Fellowship (declined).
+I later received the UK's Royal Institute of Philosophy's Essay Prize and Canada's Killam Fellowship (declined, to accept Oxford's Andrew Fraser Fellowship).

 In 2022 I received the Chancellor's Notable Woman Award from the University of Tennessee and was listed in the 40-under-40 list for East Tennessee.
 In 2023 I received the Provost's Early Career Research Award.